Washington lifts a series of restrictions on Cuba

-On Monday, the Biden administration announced the lifting of a series of restrictions on Cuba, including immigration procedures, money transfers and air communications, a decision that promises to spark lively debate because the topic is so politically significant in the United States.
+(Washington) The Biden administration announced on Monday the lifting of a series of restrictions on Cuba, including immigration procedures, money transfers and air communications, a decision that promises to spark lively debate on a politically sensitive topic in the United States.

-• Read also: The United States reopens its consulate in Cuba, closed since 2017

-This announcement comes as a result of the revision of US policy toward the communist regime, which was launched by President Joe Biden.
+This declaration, immediately hailed as a “small step in the right direction”, “but of limited scope”, by the Cuban government, is the result of the revision of US policy toward the communist regime, which had been launched by US President Joe Biden.

 According to a statement from the State Department, the Biden administration will privately restore a suspended program for several years, which eased immigration procedures for members of the same family.